louisedelaigue/GLOBAL-BCP-CHANGE/README.md

 <img src="figs/Figure2a_with_uncertainty.png" width="600" height="400" />

-This repository includes the raw data and scripts used to analyze and plot this data for the study:
+This repository includes the raw data and scripts used to analyze and plot data for the study:

 **Ongoing spatial redistribution of a globally stable ocean biological carbon pump**